opensafely/post-covid-neurodegenerative/README.md

         -   [`make_other_output.R`](./analysis/model/make_other_output.R) combines cohort-specific outputs (e.g. the table1 outputs) into 1 .csv file
         -   [`make_aer_input.R`](./analysis/make_output/make_aer_input.R) generates summary statistics by age and sex required for AER (Absolute Excess Risk) estimation for each outcome (using the model input files for the main analysis generated from [`make_model_input`](analysis/model/make_model_input.R))

-    These scripts are in the [`analysis`](./analysis) directory, but are not accessed when the respoitory is run on a job server
+    These scripts are in the [`analysis`](./analysis) directory, but are not accessed when the repository is run on a job server

     -   [`create_project_actions.R`](./analysis/create_project_actions.R) is the function which creates the [`project.yaml`](./project.yaml), the list of actions which can be run in OpenSAFELY (NB: this is not accessed during the core pipeline run)